PierreLvx/lavaux.lv/_posts/2019-12-10-manage-firmware-password-cli.md

 ---
 layout: post
-title: Manage your firmware password using the command line (Mac OS)
+title: Manage your Mac OS firmware password using the command line
 comments: true
 ---